automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_14/README.md

 ## Ideas for future releases

-* Adding Advanded Suppression inside Lacework (as soon as the API is available.)
 * Adding Auto Remediation example with Lambda functions
 * Adding Auto Remediation example with terraform
 * Adding Auto Remediation example with pulumi